 At least to an extent, taken with the Lancet’s strong Allsopp and Salt pale ales, it is some support that some strong East India Pale Ale existed in the 1800s.
 It should be noted as well that numerous Salt & Co. ads in the period list two India Pale Ales; one as such, and one pre-fixed Export …

 Further, in 1840 Hodgson’s was said to be a “liquor of “prodigious strength”, as I documented earlier.

 The Arctic Ale was the first of a series sent on polar expeditions by Allsopp of Burton-on-Trent in the 1800s.
 (Salt was also in Burton).

-Its strength is an impressive 12% abv, a Burton ale of the old type that has been tasted by a number of modern beer researchers as some bottles survive from the 19th century.
+Its strength is an impressive 12% abv, a strong Burton ale.
+It has been tasted by a few modern beer researchers as some bottles survived from the 19th century.